flyjwayur/foodWithHappiness/README.md

 ### 1. Requirements

-- Display all fifty restaurants with at least three fields in a restaurants json file.
+- Display all fifty restaurants with at least three fields in a Wolt restaurants json file.
 - Make a web page responsive to different screen
 - Sort restaurants alphabetically in ascending and descending order
 - [Bonus] Render the blurhash data